Skip to main content

 History lives through those who collect, research, and record it.

-Meet the 2026 State Library Fellows and explore their projects uncovering new stories in Queensland history.
+Meet the 2026 State Library Fellows and explore the fascinating Queensland history stories they’ll be uncovering.

 Read the Media Release.